ammsa/django-latexify/docs/source/index.rst

    python setup.py install

 And that's it!
-The app need's some little configuarions, so read below.
+The app need's some little configurations, so read below.

 Configurations